sepuckett86/goodminder/README.md

 Front-end developer: sepuckett86 <br />
 Back-end developer: codegold79

 First launch: Jan.
-1, 2019.
+1, 2019. <br />
-This is a work in progress.
+We are continually improving this site.
+Feedback is welcome.

-## Web app
+## Web site
 www.goodminder.com

 ## How to use this repository via Homestead